X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 location, and it clears (resets) those bits after the test.

-First, TSB performs a logical AND between the memory address specified and the Accmulator.
+First, TSB performs a logical AND between the memory address specified and the Accumulator.
 If the result of the AND is zero, the **z** flag will be set.

 TSB also _sets_ the bits that are 1 in the accumulator, similar to an OR operation.